OmarHazemElesawy/GUC_AVIATION/README.md

 2) An Admin can can view current flights and search for them.

-3) An Admin can create/delete/update flights
+3) An Admin can create/delete/update flights.

 4) A guest user can search for flights and see details about searched flights.